fabiomercorio/fabiomercorio.github.io/publications.md

 <pre id="bibtex" style="display:none;">

+@inproceedings{SAFE,
+      title={SAFE: A Sparse Autoencoder-Based Framework for Robust Query Enrichment and Hallucination Mitigation in LLMs}, author={Samir Abdaljalil and Filippo Pallucchini and Andrea Seveso and HASAN KURBAN and Fabio Mercorio and Erchin Serpedin}, year={2025},
+      booktitle={EMNLP 2025 (Findings), The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)} }

+@inproceedings{RoleVector,
+      title={Can Role Vectors Affect LLM Behaviour?},
+      author={Daniele Poterti and Andrea Seveso and Fabio Mercorio}, year={2025},
+      booktitle={EMNLP 2025 (Findings), The 2025 Conference on Empirical Methods in Natural Language Processing (to appear)} }

 @InProceedings{IJCAI25_terminator,
       title={Towards the Terminator Economy: Assessing Job Exposure to AI through LLMs}, author={Emilio Colombo and Fabio Mercorio and Mario Mezzanzanica and Antonio Serino},